| PREPARING TO BE NERDY WHERE NERDY CAN BE COOL

 relief to the family member who may be on the receiving end of a

 long, daily call, but that is another matter.)
+One very important issue is living arrangements.

 Traditionally, most students have tended to live in university residence